james64/james64.github.io/_posts/2024-02-28-aws-rds-deployment-types.md

 Aurora multi-az db cluster uses this custom storage layer.
 All db instances (writer/readers) connect to this volume but not directly to each other.

 In Aurora cluster all nodes (writer/readers) use this custom storage layer.
 All communication and data synchronization is done via this cool storage.
-Database software in these nodes does not talk to each other directly any more.:0000/0000/0000/cccc
+Database software in these nodes does not talk to each other directly any more.

 ---